TissueImageAnalytics/tiatoolbox/docs/visualization.rst

     :align: right
     :alt: type select example

 If annotations have a type property, this will be used to populate the type select boxes.
 This allows you to toggle on/off annotations of a specific type.
-You can also modify the default colors that each type is displayed in by using the color picker widgets next to each type name (note these will only have an effect if the property to color by is selected as 'type').
+You can also modify the default colours that each type is displayed in by using the colour picker widgets next to each type name (note these will only have an effect if the property to colour by is selected as 'type').
 Individual image overlays or graph overlays will also get their own toggle, labelled for example 'layer_i' or 'nodes', that can be used to toggle the respective overlays on or off.

-Colormaps/colouring by property values
+Colourmaps/colouring by property values
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have selected a slide with the slide dropdown, you can overlays by repeatedly choosing files containing overlays from the overlay drop menu.
 They will be put on there as separate layers.
-In the case of segmentations, if your segmentations have the 'type' property as one of their properties, this can additionally be used to show/hide annotations of that specific type.
-Colors can be individually selected for each type also if the randomly-generated colour scheme is not suitable.
+In the case of segmentations, if your segmentations have the 'type' property as one of their properties, this can additionally be used to show/hide annotations of that specific type. colours can be individually selected for each type also if the randomly-generated colour scheme is not suitable.

 You can select the property that will be used to colour annotations in the colour_by box.
 The corresponding property should be either categorical (strings or ints), in which case a dict-based colour mapping should be used, or a float between 0-1 in which case a matplotlib colourmap should be applied.
-There is also the option for the special case 'color' to be used - if your annotations have a property called color, this will be assumed to be an rgb value in the form of a tuple (r, g, b) of floats between 0-1 for each annotation which will be used directly without any mapping.
+There is also the option for the special case 'colour' to be used - if your annotations have a property called colour, this will be assumed to be an rgb value in the form of a tuple (r, g, b) of floats between 0-1 for each annotation which will be used directly without any mapping.

 The 'colour type by property' box allows annotations of the specified type to be coloured by a different property to the 'global' one.
 For example, this could be used to have all detections coloured according to their type, but for Glands, colour by some feature describing them instead (their area, for example)